 Sadly, violence and death in the rainforest is not a thing of the past.
 Forest land continues to be cleared by migrant farmers looking to establish title over the land.
 Unfortunately for them, the forest holds valuable timbers and minerals coveted by land grabbers, resulting in ugly land little wars and often murder.
 Check out Binka Le Breton’s “The Greatest Gift”: the story of Sister Dorothy Stang, murdered in 2005 in the course of the land wars.

-Binka Le Breton has also written about future of the forest that lies with the people who inhabit it: Indians, loggers, ranchers, river people, rubber tappers and miners.
-Her book “Voices from the Amazon” gives the forest dwellers a chance to express their own views on the development of the forest.
+Binka Le Breton has also given a voice to the people of the Amazon Forest: native tribes, loggers, ranchers, river people, rubber tappers and miners.
 Strangely enough, not many people thought to ask them before…

-- Former New York Times correspondent Larry Rohter’s book, “Brazil on the Rise”, looks at Brazil as one of the up and coming BRIC countries before things went wrong.
-If you’re one of those for whom Brazil is synonymous with football, then you’ll like David Goldblatt’s“Futebol Nation” – a nice account of modern Brazil through a soccer fan’s eyes.
+Former New York Times correspondent Larry Rohter’s book, “Brazil on the Rise”, discusses Brazil as one of the up and coming BRIC countries – before things went wrong!
+If you’re a football fan, you’ll like David Goldblatt’s“Futebol Nation” – a nice account of modern Brazil through the eyes of a soccer fan.

-- And finally, if you want a feel for Brazil in general, you can’t do better than read some of the magnificent fiction written by Brazilian authors.
-You might start with Márcio Souza, whose “The Emperor of the Amazon” is a great, comic tale of a true scoundrel and his adventures in the Amazon.
+And finally, if you want to dip into Brazilian literature, you might start with Márcio Souza, whose “The Emperor of the Amazon” is a great, comic tale of a true scoundrel and his adventures in the Amazon.